News Image

 The short version of my story is that I was born and raised in Hong Kong.
 I went to university in the UK to study media studies and sociology.
 I did that for a year, and decided to put university on pause because I wanted to work.
 I had this idea: one year university, one year work.

-[Later on] Edison Chen - who has CLOT, JUICE, C3125C - asked me to come forward to run their marketing in LA.
+[Later on] Edison Chen - who has CLOT, JUICE, 3125C - asked me to come forward to run their marketing in LA.
 I learned so much.
 Super fun experience.
-And I realized I miss magazines.
+But then I realized that I missed working on magazines.

 Let’s talk about you and RADII.
 What are some of the founding reasons why RADII is focusing on Asian culture, especially the Chinese streetwear scene?

 Most of my media experience has always been focused on Western culture.
-So with Radii, I’m like, look, I’m back to Hong Kong.
-My mom is Chinese, so I’m half Chinese.
-Radii is the perfect platform for me to focus all of my experience into sharing stories that are coming out of Asia.
+So with RADII, I’m like, look, I’m back to Hong Kong.
+My mom is Chinese—I'm half Chinese.
+RADII is the perfect platform for me to focus all of my experience into sharing stories that are coming out of Asia.

-As far as the English language being the predominant universal language, most English-language media sites are from the West.
-Bigger names that are within that creative space that are from Asia don’t really stick with Asia.
+As far as the English language still being the predominant universal language, most English-language media sites are from the West.
+Bigger names that are within that creative space that are from Asia normally just stick to an Asian-based audience.

-Asia as a whole… a lot of our aesthetic or vibe is depicted by a Western perspective.
-They still see it through a Western lens.
+It's largely still seen through a Western lens.
 So it’s hard to showcase the truly authentic Hong Kong vibe that they easily understand.
 You have to talk in their language.
 Soon, the West will have to realize, okay, we kind of need to learn their language.

-We’re just trying to balance or tip the scales between, hey, the rest of the world, you really need to start to pay attention to what’s happening in Asia.
+We’re just trying to balance or tip the scales between the rest of the world.
+You really need to start paying attention to what’s happening in Asia.

-[And] we’re not doing it where it’s very on the nose, [like] “this is Asia, this is Asia.”
-We’re just going, this is what’s happening, this is a person - [and] yes, they happen to be from Asia.
+[And] we’re not doing it where it’s very on the nose, [like] “this is Asia, this person is Asian.”
+We’re just going, "this is what’s happening, this is a person - [and] yes, they happen to be from Asia."

 What do you think about Chinese fashion scenes, especially for Gen Z customers right now?